benjaminrust/graphconnect/README.md

 more data and relationships you link with [`Graph Connect`](http://www.HardingPoint.com) builds your living [`Neural Network`](http://www.HardingPoint.com).

-Either use a shared instance of this app: https://graphconnect.herokuapp.com or deploy your own instance on Heroku following instructions below.
+Use the shared instance of this app [https://graphconnect.herokuapp.com](https://graphconnect.herokuapp.com) or deploy your own instance on Heroku following instructions below.
+Recommend following instructions below unless you are linking multiple Salesforce instances to a single graph.

 # Installation Instructions
 1. [Login to Heroku](https://id.heroku.com/login) or [Create Heroku Credentials](https://signup.heroku.com)